GSR HOME

 Back to Top

-2. Q: How can you identify a genuine 2010 Grand Sport Corvette?
+2. Q: How can you identify a genuine C6 Grand Sport Corvette?

-But how do you identify a genuine 2010 Grand Sport?
+But how do you identify a genuine C6 Grand Sport?
 Sure, the car comes with unique body panels and trim items, but those can be installed on any C6 Corvette and unlike the 96, the C6 GS does not have a unique VIN sequence and can be had in multiple colors.
-But after some diligent research, the GSR has found that you CAN identify a genuine 2010 GS by the 5th character in the VIN.
-Unlike the '96, there's a mess of possible variations, but at least is is possible:
+But after some diligent research, the GSR has found that you CAN identify a genuine C6 GS by the 5th character in the VIN.
+Unlike the '96, there's a mess of possible variations.
+Here are the VIN 5th character variants current as of 2013:

 • A - STANDARD 1LT (MANUAL)